A plan that works to keep your loved ones out of court and out of conflict.

-Explaining to you how we’re different requires an explanation of what the “traditional” experience with a lawyer is like.
-If you’ve worked with a lawyer to prepare estate planning documents for you in the past, this will sound familiar.
+Explaining to you how we’re a different kind of law firm requires an explanation of what the typical experience with a lawyer is like.

-You’ll take your fancy planning binder home, stick it on a shelf or in a drawer, mark estate planning off on your checklist as DONE and never think about it again.
+You’ll take your fancy estate planning binder home, stick it on a shelf or in a drawer, mark estate planning off on your to-do checklist, and likely never think about it again.

-Several years later, you’ll refinance your house or sell it and you’ll buy a new home and forget that you were supposed to let your lawyer know or make sure you kept the title in the name of your trust.
+Some years later, you’ll sell your home, buy another, or refinance your house; you’ll forget that you were supposed to let your lawyer know or make sure you kept the title in the name of your trust.

-Your children will get older, making your guardianship choices outdated, but you don’t want to call your lawyer because you know you’ll get a bill in the mail two weeks later.
+You may want to consider making some changes to your trust if one of your children is getting married or divorced, but you don’t want to call your lawyer because you know you’ll get a bill in the mail some weeks later.

 It is that moment when your family realizes your plan is so outdated that it has nothing to do with your life, your assets or the law.

 They don’t know where to turn or what to do, so they contact the same lawyer you used to prepare the documents, who is as happy as can be to probate your assets, which never made it into the trust.

 What makes our firm different is that we keep the needs of growing families in mind.
 We understand you have busy lives.
 We understand that the family dynamics today are very different than they were twenty years ago…

 We have young adults getting married later in life, having children later in life, same sex partnerships, blended families and folks wanting to plan separately from their partner or spouse.
 We have clients raising children and caring for elderly parents while also working hard to build their own nest egg.
 Our firm will educate you and prepare you to make the best-informed decisions you can make on how to plan for your family’s future.

 You want to know you have made the best decisions for your family and that your plan will work when your loved ones need it most.